Interpreting Wink

 Wink :: 1980-1981

-When I think back, I realize that many of my paintings from college were figurative — as in the human figure.
-I didn't think of myself as a figurative painter then, or do I now, but there were often abstract figures in my work and sometimes they were the focus of the painting.
-I'm not particularly good at drawing the figure and rarely have that in mind.
-I did participate in a life drawing class a couple of years ago though — once a week in the evening for about eight weeks, with maybe 10-15 other folk.
+When I think back, I realize that many of my paintings from college were figurative.
+I didn't think of myself as a figurative painter then, or do I now, but sometimes they were the focus of the painting.
+I'm not particularly good at drawing the figure.
+I did participate in a life drawing class a couple of years ago though—once a week in the evening for about eight weeks, with 10-15 other folks.
 They took donations at the door to pay the facilitator and the model.
 I drew men and women on large pads of newsprint with charcoal, graphite and chalk.
-During the course of the two-hour session we'd get to draw ten to twelve poses, with a range of 1 to 30 minutes.
-Over the course of the session, I came out with a couple of drawings that were OK and the rest were bad.
+During the two-hour session we'd get to draw ten to twelve poses, with a range of 1 to 30 minutes.
+Over the course of the session, I came out with a couple of drawings that were OK, and the rest weren’t.

 Whenever I've played Pictionary over the years and was required to draw a figure, human or animal, they were chaotic scribbles that took me forever.
 My teammates usually just stared at the drawing and then at me in disbelief.
 "I'd need to be a clairvoyant to guess what you're drawing."
 I was better at drawing things like wind.
 The figures my father drew were crisp and clear.
 He always captured the action quickly and precisely.
 "It's a person raking the yard, um… it's a person watering the lawn!"
 “Yes!”